In this Article

 This is a common question that pregnant women ask.
 Read on to discover when to start eating dates during pregnancy:

 Eating Dates in the First Trimester

 Eating dates is important in the first trimester as constipation is a big issue during this time.
-Eat dates to ensure your bowels are moving smoothly, and you do not have any internal discomfort.
-However, make sure to limit the quantity when eating dates during first trimester pregnancy, more so, if you have blood sugar issues or you have group B strep infection (an infection found in the rectum or vagina of a pregnant woman).
+Eat dates to ensure a healthy bowel movement and no internal discomfort.
+However, make sure to limit the quantity of the dates you eat during the first trimester if you have blood sugar issues or group B strep infection (an infection found in the rectum or vagina of a pregnant woman).